A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Acknowledgements

 \section{Acknowledgements}

+We thank G. Marcel and P. O. Petrucci for illuminating discussions about the JED models.
+We acknowledge valuable comments from the referee that helped to improve the manuscript.
 This work was supported by JSPS KAKENHI Grant Numbers 18H05463 and 20H00153 and World Premier International Research Center Initiative (WPI), MEXT, Japan.
+TK acknowledges support from JSPS Overseas Challenge Program for Young Researchers and JST SPRING, Grant Number JPMJST2108.
 CD acknowledges support from STFC through grant ST/P000541/1, and Kavli Institute for the Physics and Mathematics of the Universe (IPMU) funding from the National Science Foundation (No. NSF PHY17-48958).